sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 ## Root Flag

-Onto the root flag.
+Onto the privilege escalation.
 I noticed that there was another file next to the user flag - todo.txt.
 That's probably not an accident:

 ```console
 *Evil-WinRM* PS C:\Users\Chase\Desktop> type todo.txt